-IGA: Well, I know I keep saying that the protagonist of Aria of Sorrow, Soma Cruz, is Japanese… but the truth is, he’s actually a foreign exchange student living in Japan.
-That seemed like the best compromise for the character, given that Castlevania is very popular in Japan and overseas.
+IGA: Well, I know I keep saying that the protagonist of Aria of Sorrow, Soma Cruz is Japanese, but for the overseas version, we said he was a foreign exchange student living in Japan.
+That seemed like the best way for westerners to relate to the character, given that Castlevania is very popular in Japan and overseas.
 That’s why I asked the illustrator Aya Kojima to “draw him like a Japanese person who doesn’t look very Japanese.” (laughs) And I’ve had people tell me he doesn’t look Japanese to them, so mission accomplished. (laughs)

 Soma’s namesake, the infamous ruler of the undead and immortal scourge on humanity, Penelope Cruz.

 —What’s the meaning behind the name “Soma Cruz”…?